The Princess and the Frog: Music

 In February 2006, Alan Menken was initially reported to be composing the soundtrack.
 However, Lasseter thought that since Menken was scoring the Disney film Enchanted (2007) at the time, the music might be too repetitive.
-Lasseter felt that Randy Newman, whom he had previously worked with, was the perfect choice for the film and replaced Menken with him, since Newman was a jazz composer and grew up in New Orleans, making him compatible with the project's musical setting, in addition to the fact that he had previous experience in adding Broadway musical style to another 2D animated film Cats Don't Dance (1997).
+Lasseter instead hired Randy Newman, with whom he had previously worked with at Pixar.
+Musker however said he and Clements had suggested Newman since he was a jazz composer and grew up in New Orleans.
 In February 2007, Newman was announced as the film's new composer.

 During Disney's 2007 shareholder meeting, Newman and the Dirty Dozen Brass Band performed the film's opening number, "Down in New Orleans", with famous New Orleans singer Dr. John singing, while slides of pre-production art from the film played on a screen.
 Other songs in the film include "Almost There" (a solo for Tiana), "Dig a Little Deeper" (a song for Mama Odie), "When We're Human" (a song for Louis, Tiana and Naveen [as frogs]), "Friends on the Other Side" (a solo for Doctor Facilier), and "Gonna Take You There" and "Ma Belle Evangeline" (two solos for Ray).

 Newman composed, arranged, and conducted the music for the film, a mixture of jazz, zydeco, blues, and gospel styles performed by the voice cast members for the respective characters, while R&B singer-songwriter Ne-Yo wrote and performed the end title song, "Never Knew I Needed", an R&B love song referring to the romance between the film's two main characters, Tiana and Naveen.
 Supported by a music video by Melina, "Never Knew I Needed" was issued to radio outlets as a commercial single from the Princess and the Frog soundtrack.
-The film's soundtrack album, The Princess and the Frog: Original Songs and Score, contains the ten original songs from the film and seven instrumental pieces.
+The film's soundtrack album contains the ten original songs from the film and seven instrumental pieces.
 The soundtrack was released on November 23, 2009, the day before the limited release of the film in New York and Los Angeles.